The Fermat-Torricelli Problem and Weiszfeld's Algorithm in the Light of Convex Analysis: Weiszfeld's Algorithm

-The next two propositions show the behavior of the \emph{algorithm mapping} $F$ near a vertex and deal with the case where a vertex is the solution of the problem.
+and hence yields the claimed decreasing property $\ph(F(x))<\ph(x)$. $\h$ Now we investigate behavior of the algorithm mapping $F$ near a vertex and deal with the case where a vertex is not the solution of the Fermat-Torricelli problem \eqref{ft}.
 Let us first present a necessary and sufficient condition for a vertex to be the optimal solution of the problem.
-It can be used to easily derive the result in \cite[Subsection 2.1]{k}.
+Define